-There are also those who, in my opinion inappropriately, celebrate the positive environmental impact the virus is having.
+There are also those who celebrate the positive environmental impact the virus is having.
 Most environmental scientists agree that any benefit from reduced activity is short-term and the long-term impact of such dramatic economic disruption and human suffering will likely harm natural economies and systems.
 When people begin to return to work, urban planners believe people will avoid public transportation, which could cause epic traffic and resulting pollution.
 Cheaper fuel could slow the transition to renewables and EVs.

 However, the science of behavior change does identify one potential long-term environmental benefit that could come out of this otherwise tragic situation.
 Citizens in Northern India are seeing the Himalayas for the first time in over 30 years, due to reduced air pollution.
 People are learning how to make bread and plant seeds.
 Many are working remotely for the first time ever.
 We are undergoing one giant, global “dot” behavior change, as BJ Fogg refers to it, where we do or experience something new once.
 In some areas, we have even moved into what’s known as a “span” behavior change, where we don’t just telecommute once, but we do it a number of times over a period.
 Eventually, that could lead to “path” change, where you do a new habit for good.
 As Mathis Wackernagel from the Global Footprint Network says, “The pandemic creates an opportunity to learn new habits, like telecommuting and finding forms of entertainment that require fewer resources.”